Saturday, 6 July 2019

 INSCRIPTIONS:

-A 1211-12 CE Inscription records some gift.
-Alur is referred as Southern Ayyavole ( Aihole? ).
+A 1211-12 CE Inscription records some gifts.
+Alur is referred to as Southern Ayyavole (Aihole?).
 Several givundas and other local officials are mentioned.

 HOW TO REACH: